OpenNoah/upgrade_loader/README.md

-# upgrade_init
+# upgrade_loader
-upgrade.bin for formatting NAND to a single ubi0:rootfs
+upgrade.bin for loading a rootfs on upgrade.bin